CEDAR GLEN MOBILE HOME PARK, LLC.

 MERCHANT TRANSACTIONS: A convenience fee of $10 will be charged for all rent payment paid by credit card.

 Water, Septic and Storm Drain service is owned and provided by Cedar Glen.
 Tampering with any utility is strictly forbidden.
 In the event of utility problems, contact the Cedar Glen office.
 Management reserves the right to enforce actions against any tenant who is negligent and causes harm to any utility.
 Management is the sole judge for such conditions and the need for corrective actions.
+Professionals contracted by resident are the liability of the resident.
+For water repairs, a fee of $125 per hour during business hours and/or $250 per hour after normal business hours will be assessed until system is fully restored.
 (1) Electrical, telephone and cable service has been provided to each lot by the utility companies furnishing such service.
 Tenant shall make arrangements directly with utility companies for connections to the service lines.
 Tenant is responsible for all utility charges made for service to Tenant’s lot.
 (2) Tenants must supply Management with their phone number.
 (3) No posts of any kind are to be driven into the ground without consulting Management because of the danger to and from underground utilities.
 Tenants will be held responsible for any damage by them or their agents to property or underground utilities.
 (4) Management shall not be responsible for interruption of any utility service.
 Utilities may be disconnected temporarily from time to time for repair, alterations or additions to any utility system.
 No one shall impede or obstruct access to any manhole, utility line or meter.

 GARBAGE DISPOSAL UNITS: Cedar Glen is on septic therefore; no garbage disposal units allowed.